 To solve this problem, news organisations are often recruiting product owners from big tech companies, similar to the ones in Silicon Valley itself.
 But then these employees are expecting a similar environment and may lack the passion for the mission the rest of the organisation shares.
 This can be disruptive and sow distrust between the teams.
 To avoid this, everyone in product functions needs a deep understanding of the culture of journalism.

-We will further explore the importance of product thinking in news in an upcoming article and our future events, make sure to sign up to stay informed.
+We will further explore the importance of product thinking in news in an upcoming article and our future events, make sure to check back soon.
 Join us on December 1st for our CEO Roundtable to hear from leading CEOs on how they have managed these challenges in their digital transformations.